 Smedes wasn't trying to be a spoil-sport or a party-pooper by bringing this up.
 He was trying to remind us that while there are some things to celebrate, our celebration is, at its most, only partial.
-Suffering intrudes on our joy.
+Distress intrudes on our joy.
 What kind of suffering?
 The kinds that we don't want to have.

 Smedes went on to remind us of some things which we must remember, if not as we celebrate, at least after we do.
 (You may or may not agree with this, but Smedes sets up the basic context so well that it merits your full consideration.)

 (3) The amazing amount of health in this broken world is a greater sign and wonder than an occasional healing from illness.
 We're so fragile, yet we live, and most of us most of the time live fairly healthfully.
-We celebrate the healings we get, but what about the healings which, by the grace of God, we don't need, the sufferings that aren't there?
+We celebrate the healings we get, but what about the healings which, by the grace of God, we don't need, or the miseries that aren't there?